-- 18 and 19-year-old employees who have been paid a specified social security benefit for six months or more, and who have not yet completed six months continuous employment with any employer since they started being paid a benefit.
-Once they have completed six months continuous employment with a single employer, they will no longer be a starting-out worker, and must be paid at least the adult minimum wage rate.
+- 18 and 19-year-old employees who have been paid one or more specified social security benefits for six months or more and who have not yet completed six months’ continuous employment with any employer since they started being paid a benefit.
+Once they have completed six months’ continuous employment with a single employer, they will no longer be a starting-out worker, and must be paid at least the adult minimum wage rate

-- 16 to 19-year-old employees who are required by their employment agreement to undertake industry training for at least 40 credits a year in order to become qualified for the occupation to which their employment agreement relates.
+- 16 to 19-year-old employees whose employment agreement states that they have to undertake industry training for at least 40 credits a year in order to become qualified in the area they are working in.

 Different types of minimum wage rates has information on the three different types of minimum wage.

-If employees work on a public holiday (unless they only work on public holidays) they are entitled to be paid "time-and-a-half".
-This means that your standard hourly rate is multiplied by 1.5.
-For example, if you are normally paid $15 per hour, you would be paid $22.50 per hour (15 x 1.5 =22.50) for working on a public holiday
+If employees work on a public holiday (unless they work only on public holidays), they are entitled to be paid at least ’time-and-a-half’.
+This means that their standard hourly rate is multiplied by 1.5.
+For example, if an employee is normally paid $20.00 per hour (and doesn’t have relevant penal rates), they would be paid $30.00 per hour ($20.00 x 1.5 =$30.00) for working on a public holiday.

-An employer may employ someone on a trial period of up to 90 calendar days.
-During the trial period the employer can give the employee notice that they are dismissed from the job.
-If they do so, the employee can't take a personal grievance for unjustified dismissal.
+An employer may employ a new employee on a trial period of up to 90 calendar days.
+If the employer dismisses the employee during the trial period the employee can't take a personal grievance for unjustified dismissal.

-A union is an organisation which supports employees in the workplace by acting as an advocate for them and standing up for worker's rights.
-They often act as a middle person between employers and employees.
-Unions bargain for better conditions in collective agreements and help employees with work related issues.
-People pay a fee to become a member of a union.
+A union is an organisation that supports employees in the workplace by acting as an advocate for them collectively (and with the consent of the employee, individually).
+Unions bargain for collective employment agreements with employers and help employees with information and advice about work-related issues.
+People have to pay a fee to be a union member.

 Registering as a union(external link) has more information.